 Are online classes available?

-At this time none of the paramedic courses are available to be taken online.
-However, there are options for non-major courses (required by the associate degree) to be taken online.
+No program courses are available online.
+However, non-major courses (required by the associate degree) can be taken online.

 Can I be in the program as a part-time student?